How to Stay Healthy During Divorce

 When it comes to staying healthy during divorce, take advantage of support that can be drawn from family and friends.
 Odds are that you have people in your life that have been through the marriage dissolution process.
 They can provide you a meaningful level of understanding and informed support as you face the challenges associated with your marriage coming to a conclusion.Retain Legal Counsel

 Finally, when it comes to staying healthy during divorce, you are best served by retaining the services of an experienced, capable, committed, and tenacious New Jersey divorce attorney, like a member of the legal team at the Law Offices of Peter Van Aulen.
-You can schedule an initial consultation with an divorce lawyer from our firm at a time that is convenient for you by calling us at 201-845-7400.
-Our firm never charges a fee for an initial consultation and case evaluation.
+You can schedule a free initial consultation with an divorce lawyer from our firm at a time that is convenient for you by calling us at 201-845-7400.